-The FRED Leadership Forum will convene in New York, NY at the Time Warner Conference to inspire the development of principled, transformative leaders who make the world a better place, October 3 – 5, 2017.
+The FRED Leadership Forum will convene in New York, NY at the Time Warner Conference Center to inspire the development of principled, transformative leaders who make the world a better place, October 3 – 5, 2017.

 With our local host, Time Warner, join us as we explore this year’s theme, Inspiring Voices, in the city that never sleeps.

 “Transformative Leadership: Pause, Purpose and Performance”

 Time Warner Center

 Senior Partner, Full Circle Group & The Leadership Circle